 You Learn From Your Challenges and Weaknesses

 Strength is only gained through our weakness.
 First, we must acknowledge and embrace our weaknesses, and then we must train them.
 This is true of our bodies, but it’s also true of our minds.
-Whatever hard thing you are walking through, dear reader, I want you to know that it is teaching you experiential knowledge that will serve you in the future.
+Whatever hard thing you are walking through, dear reader, I want you to know that it is teaching you something that will serve you in the future.
 You’re building the muscles that will carry a future load with more ease.
 You’re conditioning your heart to be able to run the race that is set before you with grace and endurance.

 Now I’m losing my hair for the second time (it did grow back and stayed with me for seven years!), and it’s exciting to see how my strength and faith have matured.
 This time, I don’t feel like I’m losing my identity.
 I know who I am.
 This time, I don’t wonder if a man would want me in spite of my condition.
 The only reason he fell in love with me is because of how this condition has shaped me into a woman of grit and grace.
 This time, I’m not afraid of the worst-case scenario.
 I know God will see me through.